-Letter Definition Appendix B Grade B+ The execution of the Laboratory's strategic plan has enabled the Laboratory to achieve each of the following objectives: The Laboratory has articulated a coherent and compelling strategic plan that has been developed with input from external research communities and headquarters guidance, which, where appropriate, includes a coherent plan for building smaller research programs into new core competencies; and reallocates resources away from less effective programs.
-The Laboratory has demonstrated the ability to attract and retain professional scientific staff in support of its strategic vision.
+Letter Grade Definition Graue The execution of the Laboratory's strategic plan has enabled the Laboratory to achieve each of the following objectives: • The Laboratory has articulated a coherent and compelling strategic plan that has been developed with input from external research communities and headquarters guidance, which, where appropriate, includes a coherent plan for building smaller research programs into new core D. competencies; and reallocates resources away from less effective programs.
+B+ • The Laboratory has demonstrated the ability to attract and retain professional scientific staff in support of its strategic vision.
 The portfolio of Laboratory research balances the needs for both high-risk/ high-payoff research and stewardship of mission-critical research.
-The Laboratory's research portfolio takes advantage of unique capabilities at the Laboratory.
-The Laboratory's research portfolio includes activities for which the Laboratory is uniquely. • The Laboratory's research portfolio includes activities for which the Laboratory is uniquely capable. В The Laboratory fails to satisfy one of the conditions for B+; for example The Laboratory's strategic plan is only partially coherent and is not entirely well-connected with external communities; The portfolio of Laboratory research does not appropriately balance high-risk/ high-payoff research and stewardship of mission-critical research; The Laboratory has developed and maintained some, but not all, of its core competencies.
-The plan to attract and retain professional scientific staff is lacking strategic vision. В- The Laboratory fails to satisfy several of the conditions for B+, including at least one of the following: Weak programmatic vision insufficiently connected with external communities; Development and maintenance of only a few core competencies Little attention to maintaining the correct balance between high-risk and mission-critical research; Inability to attract and retain talented scientists in some programs. С The Laboratory fails to satisfy several of the conditions for B+, including at least one of the following reasons: The Laboratory's strategic plan lacks strategic vision and lacks appropriate coordination with appropriate stakeholders including external research groups.
+The Laboratory's research portfolio takes advantage of unique capabilities at the Laboratory. • The Laboratory's research portfolio includes activities for which the Laboratory is uniquely capable.
+The Laboratory fails to satisfy one of the conditions for B+; for example • The Laboratory's strategic plan is only partially coherent and is not entirely well-connected with external communities; В • The portfolio of Laboratory research does not appropriately balance high-risk/ high-payoff research and stewardship of mission-critical research; • The Laboratory has developed and maintained some , but not all, of its core competencies. • The plan to attract and retain professional scientific staff is lacking strategic vision.
+The Laboratory fails to satisfy several of the conditions for B+, including at least one of the following: D Weak programmatic vision insufficiently connected with external communities; Development and maintenance of only a few core communities.
+B- Development and maintenance of only a few core competencies Little attention to maintaining the correct balance between high-risk and mission-critical research; Inability to attract and retain talented scientists in some programs.
+The Laboratory fails to satisfy several of the conditions for B+, including at least one of the following reasons: The Laboratory's strategic plan lacks strategic vision and lacks appropriate coordination with С appropriate stakeholders including external research groups.
 The Laboratory's strategic plan does not provide for sufficient maintenance of core competencies Plan to attract and retain professional scientific staff is unlikely to be successful or does not focus on strategic capabilities.
-D The Laboratory fails to satisfy several of the conditions for B+, and specifically The Laboratory has demonstrated little effort in developing a strategic plan.
-The Laboratory has done little to develop and maintain core competencies The Laboratory has had minimal success in attracting and retaining professional scientific staff.
-F The Laboratory has: Made limited or ineffective attempts to develop a strategic plan; Not demonstrated the ability to develop and maintain core competencies, has failed to propose high-risk/high-reward research and has failed to steward mission-critical areas; Failed to attract even reasonably competent scientists and technical staff.
+The Laboratory fails to satisfy several of the conditions for B+, and specifically D The Laboratory has demonstrated little effort in developing a strategic plan.
+The Laboratory has done little to develop and maintain core competencies • The Laboratory has had minimal success in attracting and retaining professional scientific staff.
+The Laboratory has: • Made limited or ineffective attempts to develop a strategic plan: F Made limited or ineffective attempts to develop a strategic plan; Not demonstrated the ability to develop and maintain core competencies, has failed to propose high-risk/high-reward research and has failed to steward mission-critical areas; Failed to attract even reasonably competent scientists and technical staff.